equinor/radix-public-site/public-site/docs/references/reference-radix-config/index.md

       publicPort: http
 ```

-The `publicPort` field of a component, if set to `&lt;PORT_NAME&gt;`, is used to make the component accessible on the internet by generating a public endpoint.
-Any component without `publicPort: &lt;PORT_NAME&gt;` can only be accessed from another component in the app.
-If specified, the `&lt;PORT_NAME&gt;` should exist in the `ports` field.
+The `publicPort` field of a component, if set to `<PORT_NAME>`, is used to make the component accessible on the internet by generating a public endpoint.
+Any component without `publicPort: <PORT_NAME>` can only be accessed from another component in the app.
+If specified, the `<PORT_NAME>` should exist in the `ports` field.

 :::tip
 If no [ports](./#ports) specified for a component, `publicPort` should not be set.